 Yeast not only causes ear infections … when it grows out of control, it can release toxins that irritate the gut lining.
 That is why it’s so important to help get yeast under control.
 Here’s how …

 - Remove carbs and sugar from your dog’s diet … this is what yeast thrives on.

 - Avoid vaccines, pesticides, and poor quality food and water.
 These can contain heavy metals that build up in your dog’s systems and feed yeast.

 - Feed your dog garlic.
 Research shows it can shrink yeast populations.

 - Add MCT oil to your dog’s diet.
 It contains caprylic acid that can destroy yeast.

 - Give your dog Pau d’arco.
 It contains lapachol, which can kill yeast.

 Be Patient With Chronic Ear Infections

 You’ll need to be patient with the healing process when you’re dealing with chronic ear issues in your dog.

+As your dog releases toxins through her ears, remember that this is an important part of healing.
 The ears are one way your dog’s own healing power gets rid of toxins.
 You don’t want to suppress that process.